Bruin-Dev/Intelygenz/docs/manual_configurations/OKTA_JWT.md

 1. we are going to need to go to "Applications/Applications" and update the configuration of the application "IGZ-DATA-HIGHWAY-API".
    1. Disable User consent in general configurations.

-## Update Authorization policy with the application created
-1. Go to "Security/Authentication policies", click on "IGZ-DATA-HIGHWAY-API-PASSWORD-POLICY", select the menu Applications and click on Add APP.
-2. Add the Application "IGZ-DATA-HIGHWAY-API" and close the window.